TrellixVulnTeam/Plugins_QBF7/README.md

 - Open the terminal.
 - Paste this code.

-`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/The-HellBot/Plugins/master/hell_string.py && python3 hell_string.py`
+`pkg install python wget -y && pip install telethon && wget https://raw.githubusercontent.com/The-HellBot/HellBot/master/hell_string.py && python3 hell_string.py`
 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
-- If you have Enabled 2-Step Verification then fill your password.
+- If You have Enabled 2-Step Verification then fill your password.
 - Note that Termux Doesn't show passwords when filled.
 Just paste your password and hit enter.
 - Your HellBot Session Will be saved in your Telegram Saved Message.